mfonsen/parsestatements/README.md

 For parsing Finnish Osuuspankki (CSV, transactions only) and S-Pankki (PDF) statements to JSON and CSV.

+All processed bank statements from both banks are put together in one file.
+The resulting CSV file can for example be imported to Google Docs for futher studying.
+The JSON file on otherhand can be taken for example to Mongodb.

+I have succesfully processed over 5000 bank transactions using this tool.

+If you find this useful or have any thoughts, please tweet at @mfonsen or find contact information from http://iki.fi/mf.

-Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen JSON ja CSV-muotoon.
+Summary in Finnish: Osuuspankin (CSV, vain tilitapahtumat) ja S-Pankin (PDF) tiliotteiden parsiminen ja liittäminen yhteen JSON ja CSV-muodoissa.

-If you find this useful or have any thoughts, please contact me: http://iki.fi/mf

 Known issues
 ------------
   * in my test material, I don't have all possible transaction types.
 These need to be added manually.
     * At least in S-Pankki it's possible to add custom types that replace actual transaction type.
 This makes it quite hard to detect the correct type.
-  * originally tested in Ubuntu, later only in OSX
+  * Tested only using a mac, should work as is on Linux.
+Might work on Windows.

 Usage
 -----

 Prerequisites
-  * Linux/Mac
   * Python
   * All statements in a directory on in directories beneath it
     * Osuuspankki